Sunbury - West

 Sunbury - West features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.8% of all households, including 37.8% couples with children, 25.9% couples without children, and 13.3% single parent families.
-Non-family households account for the remaining 22.2%, with lone person households at 19.5% and group households comprising 2.8%.
-The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.
+Family households account for 77.8 percent of all households, including 37.8 percent couples with children, 25.9 percent couples without children, and 13.3 percent single parent families.
+Non-family households constitute the remaining 22.2 percent, with lone person households at 19.5 percent and group households comprising 2.8 percent of the total.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households